-Following Part 3 the Appendices provide templates and additional guidance for implementing provisions within the Standing Orders.
-Please note, the Appendix is an attachment to the standing orders and is not part of the standing orders as adopted by the community board.

-In addition the Standing Orders Guide provides advice and good practice tips for Chairpersons and staff on the implementation of the standing orders.
+Following Part 3 the Appendices provide templates and additional guidance for implementing provisions within the standing orders.
+Please note; the Appendix is an attachment to the standing orders and not part of the standing orders themselves, consequently amendments to the Appendix do not require the agreement of 75% of those present).
+In addition the 'Guide to Standing Orders' provides additional advice for Chairpersons and staff on implementation of the standing orders and are not part of the standing orders.